-Causes of QuickBooks Point Of Sale Multi-User Issue
+Causes of QuickBooks Point Of Sale Multi-User Issues

-Although there could be more undiscovered causes of the QuickBooks Point Of Sale Multi-User Issue, here are some of the reasons we know that cause the QuickBooks Point Of Sale Multi-User Issue.
+Although there could be more undiscovered causes of the QuickBooks Point Of Sale Multi-User Issue, here are some of the reasons.

 - QuickBooks might not have been installed on the server.

-- The settings of the host might not have been configured in the correct manner.
+- The settings of the host might not have been configured correctly.

 - The antivirus or the firewall installed on the workstations might not be allowing communication between workstations that different users are using.